 A cloud provider will supply you with access to the very latest storage hardware with a dedicated or multi-tenanted hosted offering.
 You will usually be offered block storage, object storage or traditional file-level storage options which have a pre-define retention policy choice to suit your data retention needs.
 Production data is typically stored on encrypted, high-availability and high-speed storage, while rarely accessed data can be archived to cheaper “cold line” affordable storage.

 The flexibility of a cloud platform gives you the ability to structure your data into an affordable but high-performance data warehouse configuration.
 Regularly accessed data can easily be made available on demand and can be protected by ultra-fast data replication services.
 Replication works at a hardware layer under the hood to secure your data integrity within a choice of regional or global data centers.

 One of the greatest advantages cloud storage has over on-premises storage solutions is the ability to scale your storage needs to practically any size you could possibly need.
 This ability to virtually infinitely scale your storage capacity eliminates the need for significant and lengthy capacity planning and purchasing strategies, as the storage is available on-demand – when you need it.

 Atlantic.Net’s Data Storage Solutions

 No matter what your storage requirements are, the experts at Atlantic.Net can provide a solution to suit your storage needs.
-Find out more about how Atlantic.Net’s data storage hosting packages can help you plan storage for future growth and success.
+Find out more about how Atlantic.Net’s HIPAA compliant cloud hosting packages can help you plan storage for future growth and success.